-REQUIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: F.I The process for public consultation on the draft guideline complies with Section 14A of the Commonwealth National Health and Medical Research Council Act 1992 1 and accompanying regulations 8 .
+REQ UIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: F.1 The process for public consultation on the draft guideline complies with Section 14A of the NHMRC Act 1992 (Cwlth) and accompanying regulations 7 .
 Administrative report F.2 Details of submissions received during public consultation and the response of the guideline development working group to the submissions (including whether, why and how the guideline was altered) are provided as a separate document to the NHMRC.
-Public consultation submissions summary F.3 During the public consultation period, the developer has undertaken and documented consultation with: - the Director-General, Chief Executive or Secretary of each state, territory and Commonwealth health department Administrative report Public consultation submissions summary relevant authority/ies^{ix}, when a guideline makes any recommendation/s specifying interventions that are not available or restricted in Australia (see Requirement D.10).
-F.4 The developer has identified and consulted with key professional organisations (such as specialty colleges) and consumer organisations that will be involved in, or affected by, the implementation of the clinical recommendations of the guideline.
-Administrative report Public consultation submissions summary Desirable The guideline/development process should meet the following conditions, where applicable: F.2.1 A version of the public consultation submissions summary is publicly available, with submissions de-identified.
-Administrative report ix Such as the use of medicines that are not registered by the Therapeutic Goods Administration or outside registered indications, the use of medicines that are not listed for reimbursement by the Pharmaceutical Benefits Scheme, or services for which patients and practitioners are not reimbursed through the Medicare Benefits Schedule.
+Public consultation submissions summary F.3 During the public consultation period, the developer has undertaken and documented consultation with: the Director-General, Chief Executive or Secretary of each state, territory and Commonwealth health department other relevant government departments as appropriate to your guideline topic relevant authority/ies^v, when a guideline makes any recommendation/s specifying interventions that are not available or restricted in Australia (see Requirement D.10).
+Administrative report, Public consultation submissions summary Guidelines for Guidelines Public Consultation F.4 The developer has identified and consulted with key professional organisations (such as specialty colleges) and consumer organisations that will be involved in, or affected by, the implementation of the clinical recommendations of the guideline.
+Administrative report, Public consultation submissions summary Desirable The guideline/development process should meet the following conditions, where applicable: F.2.1 A version of the public consultation submissions summary is publicly available, with submissions de-identified.
+Administrative report